chrisli0629/Bootcamp/finalReview/instructions/INSTRUCTIONS.md

 Remember this final review is a test of how well prepared you are.
 You need a honest answer as much.
 Trying to bypass the process by copying answers, will not help with that goal.
 While some of the questions may appear difficult, they CAN be answered with some amount of research.
 It is more important to learn from this experience, than bypass it.
 As such, let us set some ground rules

-- No sharing of direct or indirect answers
+- No sharing of direct or indirect answers.
-- Absolutely no sharing of answer code
+- Absolutely no sharing of answer code.
-- No sharing of url references, your peers can web search too ;-)
+- No sharing of url references, your peers can web search too ;-).
-- Some of you may be asked to explain your answers after the review, if the answers are not clear
+- Some of you may be asked to explain your answers after the review, if the answers are not clear.
 - Any clarification from instructors should be posted on Slack under the channel **#final-students** such that all students have access to the same clarification.